Mquinn960/sign-language/README.md

 * Uncomment the ```com.android.library``` task
 * Perform a Grade sync
 * Run the ```make-jar``` Gradle task
-* Find the exported imaging kernel ### and import this into the Offline Trainer's "new" folder, as described in the repo README
+* Find the exported imaging kernel ```sign-language\app\build\outputs\jar\app-release-null.jar``` and import this into the Offline Trainer's "new" folder, as described in the repo README
   * https://github.com/Mquinn960/offline-trainer
+* (Optional) Run any training you want to do in the Offline Trainer, then take the trained SVM XML file and import it into the Sign Language app as descibed in the User Guide above
 * Undo steps 2 and 3 and run the main ```app``` task again.

 ## Built With